-Why do I classify these deviled eggs as Peruvian?
-The secret ingredient is aji amarillo – a common condiment in Peruvian cuisine.
-Aji amarillo adds medium heat and great flavor.
+What makes these Peruvian?
+The secret ingredient is aji amarillo – a common condiment in Peruvian cuisine which adds medium heat and great flavor.
 It’s not so hot that it burns the tongue, it just gives a little zing.
-I love it and I’m so happy that it can be found in the Hispanic section of the grocery store, in Latin markets, or be purchased online.
-I recommend you try it with your favorite dishes.
-It’s what sets these deviled eggs apart from the rest.

-Mom told me to always start peeling from the bottom of the egg because there is a pocket of air that makes it easier to start the peel.
+Mom taught me to always start peeling from the bottom of the egg because there is a pocket of air that makes it easier to start the peel.
+Once you get that going, the rest is easy.
+I love it when it comes off in one fell swoop.

 After peeling the eggs, slice them in half lengthwise.

-Scoop out the yolks and transfer to a bowl.
+Scoop out the yolks and transfer to a bowl and mash it with a fork.

 Sprinkle with a little paprika.

-This makes a delicious appetizer or a terrific dish to bring over to a party or pot luck.
-I hope you give it a try.
+This makes a delicious appetizer or a terrific dish to bring to a party or potluck.

 - 1 dozen large eggs